Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Further Technical results

 The number $|\alpha|$ is called the \emph{order} or \emph{degree} of $\alpha$.
-Thus, the order of $\alpha$ is the same as the order of $x^\alpha$ as a monomial or the order of $\partial^{\alpha}$ as a partial derivative. \begin{lmm}[Taylor's Theorem in Several Variables from~\cite{duistermaat2004multidimensional}] Suppose $f: \R^p \mapsto \R$ is in the class $C^{k+1}$, of continuously differentiable functions, on an open convex set $S$.
+Thus, the order of $\alpha$ is the same as the order of $x^\alpha$ as a monomial or the order of $\partial^{\alpha}$ as a partial derivative. \begin{lemma}[Multivariate Taylor's Theorem from~\citet{duistermaat2004multidimensional}] Suppose $f: \R^p \mapsto \R$ is in the class $C^{k+1}$, of continuously differentiable functions, on an open convex set $S$.
 If $a \in S$ and $a+h \in S$, then

 where the remainder is given in Lagrange's form by

 or in integral form by